 I love getting weird with granola and this spiced sweet potato granola was a worthy experiment.
 We blend up cooked sweet potato with super tropical coconut oil, vanilla, spices, and maple syrup, and then toss that deep orange goodness with toasted oats and pecans.
 This granola is so grounding and cozy!
 It isn’t too sweet, so I’d say it’s fit for snacking on all day.
+It’s also perfect with my homemade nut milk.

 - Grain-Free Chocolate Sea Salt Granola